KewBridge/tropical-plant-id-myrtales/README.md

 3. Consulting the gallery view alongside the identification page data, he selected specimen images which displayed the characteristics, recording these by creating a bookmark in his web browser, with tags for the characters.
 Characters were organised into three categories - (i) those from the general key characters list, (ii) those from the more detailed descriptive paragraph, and (iii) those indicating habit, taken from the specimen label.
 4. The bookmark data was exported from the web browser, and is saved in this repository as [resources/bookmarks.html](resources/bookmarks.html)
 5. The HTML format bookmark data was cleaned and reformatted to a tabular datafile.

+### Dataset building

+This part of the process should achieve two things:
+- Define a GBIF download for the selected records, so that they receive a DOI and can be cited (see [issue #10](https://github.com/KewBridge/tropical-plant-id-myrtales/issues/10))
+- Produce a hugging face dataset for the images and labels (see [issue #9](https://github.com/KewBridge/tropical-plant-id-myrtales/issues/9))

 ## How to run the scripts